dfds/dojo/workshops/crossplane-sre-deep-dive/katas/2/kata/README.md

 ### 3. Update provider to latest version

 We intentionally installed an older version of the AWS provider.
 We should update to the latest version.
-First retrieve the NAME of the deployed provider.pkg and run the update command using the Crossplane CLI
+First retrieve the NAME of the deployed provider.pkg and run the update command using the Crossplane CLI.

+You can find the list of providers (and links to versions) in the Crossplane documentation at: <https://crossplane.io/docs/v1.4/concepts/providers.html>

 ```
-kubectl crossplane update provider crossplane-provider-aws v0.19.0
+kubectl crossplane update provider [provider-name] [new-version]
 ```

 ### 4. Verify provider update and revision history